 ITAM-independent natural cytotoxicity is prototypically represented by the killing of YAC-1 tumor cells.
-Because of the high surface levels of NKG2D ligand on this tumor cell line51, a DAP12-dependent YAC-1 killing could be predicted.
-Nevertheless, YAC-1 is efficiently killed by DAP12 deficient NK cells^{31,52}, ZGKR NK cells (Figure 2) as well as Syk/ZAP70^{KO} NK cells.22 Vav-1 and Vav-2/Vav-3 guanidine nucleotide exchange factors (GEF) are respectively involved in DAP10-dependent and ITAM-dependent mouse NK cell cytotoxicity.53 Interestingly, NK cells from Vav1,2,3^{KO} mice exhibit a greater defect in YAC-1 killing that can be accounted for by blocking NKG2D in the case of wild type NK cells.53 Furthermore, anti-NKG2D mAbs inhibit YAC-1 lysis mediated by control and DAP12-deficient LAK cells to a similar extent and a residual lysis is still detectable after NKG2D blocking (Supplementary Figure 2).
-Altogether, these findings indicate that natural cytotoxicity of YAC-1 cells consists of a NKG2D-independent component and a NKG2D-dependent component, both of which are ITAM-independent and Vav-dependent.
-An ITAM-dependent may also be present and obscured by the larger ITAM-independent component of killing.
+Because of the high surface levels of NKG2D ligand on this tumor cell line,51 a DAP12-dependent YAC-1 killing could be predicted.
+Nevertheless, YAC-1 is efficiently killed by DAP12-deficient NK cells,31,52 ZGKR NK cells (Figure 2), and Syk/ZAP70KO NK cells.22 Vav-1 and Vav-2/Vav-3 guanidine nucleotide exchange factors (GEFs) are respectively involved in DAP10-dependent and ITAM-dependent mouse NK cell cytotoxicity.53 Interestingly, NK cells from Vav1,/2/ 3^{KO} mice exhibit a greater defect in YAC-1 killing than can be accounted for by blocking NKG2D in the case of wild-type NK cells.53 Furthermore, anti-NKG2D mAbs inhibit YAC-1 lysis mediated by control and DAP12-deficient LAK cells to a similar extent, and a residual lysis is still detectable after NKG2D blocking (Figure S2).
+Altogether, these findings indicate that natural cytotoxicity of YAC-1 cells consists of a NKG2D-independent component